russellmccloy/russellmccloy.github.io/_posts/2024-04-01-azure-ai-search.markdown

 categories: AI
 ---

-> [!NOTE]
-> I will be back in Australia before the end of April 2024 and will be looking for a new position within my skillset (latest CV available on request) so please let me know if you know of any roles coming up.
+> ❗I will be back in Australia before the end of April 2024 and will be looking for a new position within my skillset (latest CV available on request) so please let me know if you know of any roles coming up.
 I will be based 1 hour north of Sydney.

 This post outlines my findings from my investigation of **Azure AI Search**.
 The reason I am writing this post is to expand my knowledge of Azure AI by producing a working proof of concept that I will make available in a GitHub repository.